rebeccapeltz/pizza/README.md

 The current state of the data is that there are two users: flix/peltzpeltz and becky/peltzpeltz.  `flix` is a customer with no super user rights and `becky` is a customer with superuser rights.
 The super user rights are needed to go to the `admin.html` page.

 ## Daily Special
 The Special pizza on the menu is a daily special with a hard coded combination of 4 toppings based on the day of the week.
+You'll see the list of special toppings for the day in the Pizza menu on the home page.

 ## Authentication and Authorization endpoints
 users/ Landing page for login/register choice